 The certificate programs managed by the TSWD team are its central areas of focus and are those that have bought national recognition.
-These include the Drug and Alcohol Testing Program Management Certification Program, Transit Manager Certificate Program, the Florida Transit Operator Trainer Training Program, the Certified Transit Technician Program, and the Airport Leadership Program.
+These include the Drug and Alcohol Testing Program Management Certification Program, the Florida Transit Operator Trainer Training Program, the Certified Transit Technician Program, the Airport Leadership Program, and the Florida Transit Safety and Operations Network.
 The success of these programs is primarily due to the partnerships we have developed and nurtured with Florida’s transit agencies, and the relationships we have built with federal and state government organizations, associations, and consultants.
 These groups have played a pivotal role in the development of our certificate programs, the quality and relevance of our training curriculum, and the TSWD Program’s overall success.

 - Federal Transit Administration (FTA)